 Ancient Sri Lanka was a self-sufficient, thriving agricultural economy – the staple food, rice, was cultivated in extensive paddy fields, while vegetables, greens, grains and cereals were cultivated in rain-fed lands called ‘Chenas’.

 Chena is regarded as the oldest form of cultivation in Sri Lanka, extending as far back as 5000 years in Sri Lankan history.
 Chena cultivation was a traditional practice and ancient Sri Lankans ensured that the environment was unharmed in the process.
 The techniques used to cultivate a chena depended on a range of variables including the climate, nature of soil as well as other environmental and topological factors of the area.
-Chena cultivation was mainly practiced by men; however, women and children also extended their aid in various ways such as protecting crops from raiding birds and animals.
+Chena cultivation in Sri Lanka was mainly practiced by men; however, women and children also extended their aid in various ways such as protecting crops from raiding birds and animals.

 Ancient, traditional Sri Lankan farmers strongly believed in many religious and spiritual rituals and practices.
 For instance, farmers believed that the person who begins cultivation of a Chena should be void of impurities, called ‘Kili’ in the Sinhala language.
 It was also customary of Chena cultivators to pray to their religious faith before they begin cultivation.
 A strong affinity to astrology also ensured that cultivation commenced on an auspicious day and time.